yashverma8290/Vehicle-detection-and-counter-using-YOLO/README.md

 --------------------------------------------------

 1. README.txt         ← You're reading this
-2. vehicle_tracking.py ← Main Python script (see full code below)
+2. vehicle_tracking.py ← Main Python script (save your code here)
 3. highway.mp4        ← Your video file (or use webcam)

 ✅ No need for: sort.py, config.yaml, weights download — YOLOv8 will auto-download.